aubreyhayes47/method_i/README.md

 max_chars_per_chunk: 8000
 ```

+An in-memory `CastingCallLogStore` captures each extracted candidate.
+A FastAPI
+route, `GET /casting-call/candidates`, returns these log entries for review.
-Its output seeds the `LivingDossier`, which then supplies the
+Its output seeds the `LivingDossier`, which then supplies the `ScenePipeline`
-`ScenePipeline` with character context.
+with character context.

 ## Scene Configuration